httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

     * Status: standard

-# Use of Digest when acting on resources {#acting-on-resources}

-In POST and PATCH requests, the representation data and metadata describe an action on a resource.
+# Using Digest in State-Changing Requests {#state-changing-requests}

-In these requests the representation digest MUST be computed on the representation-data of that action.
+When the representation enclosed in a state-changing request does not describe the target resource, the representation digest MUST be computed on the representation-data.
 This is the only possible choice because representation digest requires complete representation metadata (see {{representation-digest}}).